 In fact, an in-depth 2014 New York Times article found that a $540 mattress performed on par with a $5,000 one!

-At this point, you should have a solid idea about whether or not you’re going to purchase a mattress online, which company might best match your preferences, and how to make sure your needs are met.
-Now, let’s really drive it home and help you figure out which mattress materials best suit you.
+At this point, you should have a solid grasp on whether or not you’re going to purchase a mattress online, which company might best match your preferences, and how to make sure your needs are met.
+Now, let’s really drive it home and help you figure out which mattress materials might best suit you.

 What’s the Difference Between Cushioning Materials?